Popular Speech Topics

 Debra's favorite format is a 2-hour event, with 45 minutes of prepared remarks, 30-45 minutes of Q&A (there's always at least this much), and 30-45 minutes for unstructured conversation, networking, and book-signing.
 She is also happy to do shorter or longer presentations; her experience includes everything from facilitating Q&A or discussion after a brief introduction, to running breakout sessions, keynote speaking (in person and via webinar), and multi-day retreat facilitation.
 She has also served as both a panelist on and the moderator of several teleseminars and webinars.

 Sometimes, you don’t need a speaker, but you do need an extra little something for a reception or workshop luncheon or networking event.
-A book-signing for a book like A Merger of Equals – written by a businesswoman and heralded as “one of the most enlightening and true works of fiction about corporate life and love," "a highly entertaining must-read" and "a fun, fast-paced love story chock-full of important and inspiring lessons about women, men, work, love and life” – might be just the thing.
+A book-signing for a book like Lost Wyoming - which "examines the complexities of relationships, the challenges of communicating feelings, and the difficulties of discovering what one really wants" - or like A Merger of Equals – written by a businesswoman and heralded as “one of the most enlightening and true works of fiction about corporate life and love," "a highly entertaining must-read" and "a fun, fast-paced love story chock-full of important and inspiring lessons about women, men, work, love and life” – might be just the thing.

 To request more information or to schedule an appearance, please use the Message Request Form.